wsmelton/old_github_io/_posts/draft-powershell-debugging.md

 date: 2017-08-07 02:00
 tags: [powershell,vscode]
 bigimg: /img/fly-swatter-149265_640.png
+published: false
 ---

 ## The what and why

 Debugging code can be a fun undertaking whether you just want to figure out why something broke or how it works.
 As well, in the age of "everything is a module" in PowerShell we can't discount having the ability to troubleshoot why a function or command does not do what is expected.

 An alternative is to just fill your script(s) with `Write-Output` and `Write-Debug` statements.
 Which work, but is time consuming to put in on something you already wrote.
 As well, removing it and hoping you don't forgot a statement can be a bit embarrassing to deal with if you already released the changes.